w3f/polkadot-wiki/docs/general/glossary.md

 from the outside world, i.e. they are not part of the system itself.
 Extrinsics can take two forms, "[inherents](#inherent)" and "[transactions](#transaction)".
 For more technical details see the [polkadot spec](https://spec.polkadot.network/#_extrinsics)

+## Fellowship

+A mostly self-governing expert body with a primary goal of representing humans who embody and contain the technical knowledge base of the Kusama and/or Polkadot networks and protocols.
+This is accomplished by associating a rank with members to categorize the degree to which the system expects their opinion to be well-informed, of a sound technical basis and in line with the interests of Polkadot and Kusama.
+Members can vote on any given Fellowship proposal and the aggregate opinion of the members (weighted by their rank) constitutes the Fellowship's considered opinion.

 ## Finality